Colart History, Family Crest & Coats of Arms

 Colart Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Colart has undergone many spelling variations, including Callard, Collard, Collarde, Colard, Colarde, Cullard, Collart, Collerd and many more.

 Early Notables of the Colart family (pre 1700)

-More information is included under the topic Early Colart Notables in all our PDF Extended History products and printed products wherever possible.
+Another 148 words (11 lines of text) are included under the topic Early Colart Notables in all our PDF Extended History products and printed products wherever possible.